-The proposed Greenhill Village Townhomes II Preliminary Plat is consistent with the zoning, the adopted master plan for this area, and meets the standards of the City's subdivision code.
-Therefore, Staff recommends approval of the proposed preliminary plat, subject to the resolution of the technical comments listed above prior to City Council approval.
+The proposed Greenhill Village Townhomes II Preliminary Plat is consistent with the zoning, the adopted master plan for this area, and meets the standards of the City's subdivision code, provided minor technical issues are resolved.
+Therefore, Staff recommends approval of the proposed preliminary plat, subject to the resolution of the technical comments listed above.
 The preliminary plat is an intermediate step in the development process.
 Approval of a final plat and a site plan will be required before development can proceed.